alphagov/data-standards-authority/standards-catalogue/docs/getting_started.md

 ## About this project

-The API catalogue is built with [Middleman][middleman], a static-site generator.
+The DSA site is built with [Middleman][middleman], a static-site generator.

-Pages describing the APIs are dynamically generated from the following CSV files:

-- `data/organisation.csv` details the Organisations / Departments
-- `data/catalogue.csv` details the APIs

-Content for other pages is based on Markdown files located in the `source` directory.
+Content for pages is based on Markdown files located in the `source` directory.

 ## Before you start